 Some things about propane generators make them safer but some things may also make them more dangerous.
 For example, there’s no need to handle gasoline or diesel when refueling them but there is a risk of fire or explosion if the fuel line that connects the propane tank to the generator is punctured.

-Even with propane generators, it’s important to follow the precise instructions that are provided in the owner’s manual to make sure that you are following all safety precautions.
+Even with propane generators, it’s important to precisely follow the instructions that are provided in the owner’s manual to make sure that you are following all safety precautions.
 Additionally, you should never use a propane powered generator (or any other generator) indoors.

 Can A Propane Generator Run On Natural Gas?